CSYE6225-Rohan/webapp/README.md

 2. In zsh: setting_files.sh - this will send necessary files to ubuntu
 3. In bash: /opt/ubuntu.sh - this will set the ubuntu up for running server

-To run server
+To run server:
 npm start

-To test
+To test:
 npm test

 CI